-HCV ATTRIBUTE Migratory birds habitat OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain and/or enhance migratory bird habitat INDICATOR Reserve stand structure in Important Bird Areas (IBA's) MONITORING/REP FREQUENCY Annual ORTING Currently, all identified IBA's in PHP's operating area are not impacted by forest management activities due to their location (i.e. off shore islands or inaccessible forest areas).
+HCV ATTRIBUTE Migratory birds habitat OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain and/or enhance migratory bird habitat INDICATOR Reserve stand structure in Important Bird Areas (IBA's) MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Currently, all identified IBA's in PHP's operating area Annual are not impacted by forest management activities due to their leastion /i.e. off chare islands or due to their location (i.e. off shore islands or inaccessible forest areas).
 Specific protocols for monitoring birds at IBAs are in development and will leverage and adapt existing monitoring programs that are directly relevant to the IBA Program (IBA Canada website).
 Verify annually that spatial list of IBA's is up-to-date for PHP's operating area.
-DATA SOURCES The Forest Manager (TFM); IBA Canada COST AND DIFFICULTY Low - PHP does not conduct forest management activities in IBA's, therefore, monitoring is not considered necessary.
-FOREST MANAGEMENT PRESCRIPTION
+DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); IBA Low - PHP does not conduct forest management Canada activities in IBA's, therefore, monitoring is not considered necessary.